-Bruce Highway is one of the world's most dangerous highways.
-Located in Queensland, Australia, the road is 1.652km (1,027mi) long.
+Located in Queensland, Australia, Bruce Highway is said to be one of the most dangerous roads of the country.
 The most dangerous elements for road are illegal and dangerous overtaking, and the road's length.
 It’s one of the Australian longest roads.

 Where does the Bruce Highway start and finish?

 The road is 1,677 km (1,042 mi) long, running north-south from Brisbane to Cairns.
 It’s a vital link for 11 coastal ports and west-east freight movements.
 It links the state capital, Brisbane, and Cairns in Far North Queensland, passing through areas close to the eastern coast and through the major cities, including Maryborough, Rockhampton, Mackay and Townsville.
 The highway connects the ports and business centers within south-east Queensland, offering accessibility to many coastal tourist attractions in Queensland.
 It also serves as a local roadway for many regional communities.

 Part of the Australian National Highway and the Highway 1, the road is totally paved with bitumen.
 The road is named after the politician Henry Adam Bruce, state Minister for Works in the mid-1930s.
 The highway carries huge traffic volumes daily, with north of Brisbane segment witnessing more than 100,000 vehicle movements each day.
 The Bruce Highway is the single most important piece of public infrastructure in Queensland.